-Skeleton Coast Safaris
+Skeleton Coast Namibia

 The Skeleton Coast conjures up images of an eerie coastline shrouded in mist, beaches littered with bleached whalebones and rusted shipwrecks.
 It’s a haunting and evocative destination on the treacherous stretch of wild Atlantic coastline.
 The region stretches along one third of Namibia’s western coastline from southern Namibia all the way up to Angola.